google/coding-with-chrome/README.md

 ## Build the Coding with Chrome App
-If you want to build the latest Coding with Chrome App from the source code, please check [doc/BUILD.md](BUILD.md)
+If you want to build the latest Coding with Chrome App from the source code, please check the [build instructions](BUILD.md).

 ## Supported hardware and system